Z3FR3N/DiaTool/README.md

 - sys
 - rich (framework to display all the infos in a nice way)

-On debian based distros:
+Almost all are standard python modules, the only one needed is rich:

 ```bash
 sudo pip install rich
 ```

+Feel free to go on the [python download page](https://www.python.org/downloads/) and [rich documentation](https://rich.readthedocs.io/en/stable/introduction.html#installation) for more informations.

 # Features

 This script is capable to display:

-- Machine details like CPU(s), RAM, disks usage and volume mounting point
+- CPU(s), RAM, disks usage and volume mounting point.
-- Print network interfaces, process which are using the network, the public IP of the machine
+- Print network interfaces, process which are using the network, public IP
-- Make an ICMP/ARP scan of the subnet
+- Make an ICMP/ARP scan of the subnet.
-- Ping one or more IP addresses
+- Ping one or more (up to 10) IP addresses.
-- Changing DNS of the current session (using **systemd-resolve**)
+- Changing DNS of the current session (using **systemd-resolve**) with a faster one.